asynts/writer/Notes/0012_immutable-trees-are-difficult.md

 -   I could add another object which can be modified freely but when it's assigned to a layout node, we promise not to change it.

--   I could get rid of back references by memorizing the parent hierachy when iterating the tree.
-    When computing mouse events, I would always keep track of the parent node.

--   I should create a small prototype of such a tree modification before implementing this here.